Leimert Park station

 Leimert Park station is an underground light rail station on the K Line of the Los Angeles Metro Rail system.
 It is located underneath Crenshaw Boulevard at its intersection with Vernon Avenue in the Leimert Park neighborhood of Los Angeles.

 The Leimert Park station was funded and fully incorporated into the project in May 2013 after massive community support for a tunnel under Park Mesa Heights.

+During planning, the station was known as "Crenshaw/Vernon", with Metro adopting the current name in July 2015 in response to local feedback.

 The station opened on October 7, 2022.
 Metro held a ceremonial ribbon cutting ceremony for the station on June 25, 2022.

 The station incorporates artwork by three artists: Ingrid Calame, Mickalene Thomas, and Deanna Erdmann.

 Service

 Connections

 As of 6 June 2025, the following connections are available: